-Master of Architecture Students at the University of Pennsylvania School of Design designed and will build a full-scale, site-specific pavilion at Manitoga inspired by Russel Wright's design legacy.
+Master of Architecture Students at the University of Pennsylvania School of Design have designed, built and installed a full-scale, site-specific pavilion at Manitoga inspired by Russel Wright's design legacy.

 "We are thrilled that Manitoga's 2017 Artist Residency Program brings together a new generation of designers with a mid-century design icon," says Executive Director Allison Cross.
 "In his experimental home and landscape, Wright celebrated material innovation, good design, and harmony with nature.
 The striking creativity shown by the student work is an inspiring tribute to his legacy."

 The pavilion installation will be on view during seasonal public tours and special programs.
-A Members Opening Celebration will be held Saturday, June 10, 5-7pm.
+A Members Summer Celebration will be held Saturday, July 8, 4-6pm.

 The residency culminates a two-year collaboration between Manitoga and PennDesign's Architecture Department.
 Over 150 students visited Manitoga and participated in various studio projects inspired by Wright's design principles.
 A juried competition of student group pavilion concepts was a program highlight with the 2015 winning pavilion Over Cast named one of the world's top student design-build projects by ArchDaily.com.

 The pavilion competition was coordinated by Associate Professor Andrew Saunders, who explains, "The design of a contemporary pavilion for the site offers a unique opportunity to extend the legacy of Wright and of Manitoga.
 The pavilion is meant to be a built dialogue that speculates on the trajectory of mid-century modern design of mass standardization in the context of today's digital technologies."

 The winning design concepts from 2016 - Hereafter and Devour(ing) the Dark - were developed by graduate students as one pavilion structure for Manitoga in the seminar Techniques, Morphology and Detailing of a Pavilion, led by Lecturer Mohamad Al Khayer, who also supervised the production and installation of the pavilion at Manitoga.
 Says Department Chair Winka Dubbeldam, "the pavilion installation at Manitoga is a unique design build experience.
 Students have the opportunity to take what they are learning at PennDesign and move it beyond our walls to engage a rich cultural context with an immediate impact."